oneapi-src/oneDNN/source/programming_model.rst

 allows oneDNN Graph implementation to work on the device specified by the framework.

-User programs may access the device directly and interoperates with oneDNN Graph to perform a task on the device.
-Typically user programs manage the device, which create the device handle and use that to create a oneDNN Graph engine.
+User programs may access the device directly and interoperate with oneDNN Graph to perform a task on the device.
+Typically user programs manage the device, which create the device handle and use that to create an oneDNN Graph engine.
 User programs can generate a tensor on a device and pass it to a compiled partition associated with that engine.